 - An original or copy of a current bank statement; or

 - An original or copy of a current government check; or

 - An original or copy of a current paycheck; or

 - An original or copy of a current other government document, other than a voter registration acknowledgement notification mailed by the board of elections, that shows the voter’s name and current address.

 - A voter presenting an Ohio driver’s license that shows the voter’s former address is permitted to cast a regular ballot so long as the voter’s current residential address is printed in the official poll list of registered voters for that precinct.

 Early & Absentee Voting — OhioRequest an Absentee Ballot

-You can vote in person at your county election's office from October 12th to Nov.
-7th at 2:00 p.m. before the election.
+You can vote in person at your county election's office from (2020 TBD) at 2:00 p.m. before the election.
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.
-5th at noon.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than (2020 TBD) at noon.
+Then, when you complete your absentee ballot, it must be received by election day.